 The most popular time to take a flight to Amsterdam is from the start of the warm weather, when the tulips bloom, through to the early fall.
 Everyone—including locals—wants to be out and about and tourists from around the globe abound.
-In spring and summer the weather is usually good, with open-air dining on sidewalks and canal boats.
-Consequently, accommodations are hard to come by and the city is very crowded.
-Try to avoid the height of the summer if you can.
-If you do take an Amsterdam flight at this time, be prepared for both cool and very hot weather.
-September and October are less crowded than the summer, the rates are lower, and the weather is often quite lovely.
+From April through August, the weather is usually good, with plenty of open-air dining on sidewalks and canal boats to enjoy.
+Consequently, accommodations are hard to come by and the city is very crowded, especially in July and August If you do take an Amsterdam flight at this time, be prepared for both cool and very hot weather.
+September and October are less crowded, the rates are lower, and the weather is often quite lovely.
 This is an ideal time for the beautiful low-angle light depicted in Dutch landscape paintings.

-Most cultural events are scheduled from September through June, so if you go in the cold winter months (the coldest weather is December-March), there will be plenty to do and fewer people trying to do it.
-And if you’re there during one of the winters when the canals freeze, you can join the Amsterdam residents on skates—a lovely way to see the city.
+Most cultural events are scheduled from September through June, but if you go during the cold months of December through March, there will be plenty to do and fewer people trying to do it.
+Plus, if one of the canals freezes during your trip, you can join the Amsterdam residents on skates—a lovely way to see the city.

 Head to the land of tulips, windmills and red light attractions with one of our cheap flights to Amsterdam.
 Fans of this small but bustling city in the province of North Holland have a lot to appreciate, from world-class museums to nearby tulip fields bursting with color in the spring.
 Dubbed the "Venice of the North," this cozy metropolis is built around a labyrinth of picturesque canals dotted with tour boats, paddleboats and houseboats that serve as permanent dwellings.